 When you start looking for a convertible car seat, you’ll discover two things: There are a ton of options, and certain brands top the lists for safety and comfort.
-Find your fave in no time with our guide to the highest-rated brands in convertible car seats and the models and features that make them great.
+Here, we share new releases and our guide to the highest-rated brands in convertible car seats.

 - Purchase your convertible car seat no later than your child’s first birthday, according to Consumer Reports.